Woodbine Mall: In popular culture

 The mall was featured in the filming of Police Academy 4: Citizens on Patrol, where David Spade is seen skateboarding through the mall and the Animorphs TV series (in a second season episode called "Changes, Part 2").

-Various parts of the mall and Fantasy Fair were also featured in Shazam!, What We Do In The Shadows (season 5, episode 1), and 8-Bit Christmas.
+Various parts of the mall and Fantasy Fair were also featured in Shazam!, What We Do in the Shadows (season 5, episode 1), and filling in as the Mall of America in 8-Bit Christmas.

+Former Canadian pop/dance trio, Brattt Pack, shot the music video for their notable 2000 radio hit "Carousel" at the mall.